leanprover-community/lftcm2020/schedule.md

 ---- | -------- | -------
 10:00 -- 11:00 | “Order”, including Galois connections  | Kevin Buzzard
 11:00 -- 12:00 | “Groups, rings and fields”             | Johan Commelin
-13:00 -- 15:00 | “Linear algebra”                       | TBA
+13:00 -- 15:00 | “Linear algebra”                       | Anne Baanen
 15:00 -- 18:00 | “Category theory”                      | Scott Morrison

 ### Friday:

-This will be similar to Thursday, but focussing on topology, analysis, and differential geometry.
+This will be similar to Thursday, but focusing on topology, analysis, and differential geometry.

 Time | Activity | Speaker